Civic journalism: Definition

 Merritt, on the other hand, explains that it is the responsibility of the journalist to act as a fair-minded participant in the public arena.
 His famous analogy of the journalist having the same role as a sports referee best depicts this idea: The function of a third party – a referee or umpire or judge – in sports competition is to facilitate the deciding of the outcome.
 Ideally, the official impinges on the game; if things go according to the rules, he or she is neither seen nor heard.
 Yet the presence of a fair-minded participant is necessary in order for an equitable decision to be reached.
 What he or she brings to the arena is knowledge of the agreed-upon rules, the willingness to contribute that knowledge, and authority – that is, the right to be attended to.
 The referee's role is to make sure that the process works as the contestants agreed it should.
 In order to maintain that authority, that right to be heard, the referee must exhibit no interest in the final score other than it is arrived at under the rules.
 But, both for referees and contestants, that is the ultimate interest.
 It is important to remember that the referee doesn't make the rules.
 Those are agreed on by the contestants – in this case, the democratic public.
 The referee, rather, is the fair-minded caretaker.
 What journalist should bring to the arena of public life is knowledge of the rules – how the public has decided a democracy should work and the ability and the willingness to provide relevant information and a lace for that information to be discussed and turned into democratic consent.
 Like the referee, to maintain our authority – the right to be heard – we must exhibit no partisan interest in the specific outcome other than it is arrived at under the democratic process.

+Not only set of values but mainly set of civil rights for the citizens to decide directly in the making of the news and in the management of media as far they are part of public power, belonging to the people as the sovereign.

 In a National Public Radio interview Merritt summed up civic journalism as "a set of values about the craft that recognizes and acts upon the interdependence between journalism and democracy.
 It values the concerns of citizens over the needs of the media and political actors, and conceives of citizens as stakeholders in the democratic process rather than as merely victims, spectators or inevitable adversaries.
 As inherent participants in the process, we should do our work in ways that aid in the resolution of public problems by fostering broad citizen engagement."